opdavies/oliverdavies.uk/source/_posts/2010-08-17-create-better-photo-gallery-drupal-part-2.md

 ---
 title: Create a Better Photo Gallery in Drupal - Part 2
+excerpt: Updating the galleries’ created and modified dates.
 tags:
   - drupal-planet
   - drupal-6
   - photo-gallery
   - sql
   - sequel-pro
-use: [posts]
 ---
 {% block excerpt %}
 At the end of my last post, I'd finished creating the first part of  the new photo gallery, but I wanted to change the dates of the published  photos to reflect the ones on the client's original website.

 Firstly, I'll refer to the previous list of published galleries that I  created before, and create something different that also displays the created and modified dates.
 Picking the node ID of the required gallery,  I used the following SQL query to display a list of photos.
 {% endblock %}

 {% block content %}